opnsense/docs/source/manual/how-tos/wireguard-s2s.rst

 Step 1 - Installation
 ---------------------

-Install the plugin as usual, refresh and page and the you'll find the client via :menuselection:`VPN --> WireGuard`.
+Install the plugin as usual, refresh and page and the you will find the client via :menuselection:`VPN --> WireGuard`.

 ------------------------